superfaceai/docs/README.md

 # Superface Documentation

-The official home of Superface docs.
+The home of the official Superface documentation.

-## Updating the docs
+## Contribute to docs

 1. ### Run the docs locally